 It’s important to understand the larger environment you’re operating in.
 And it’s important to observe the trends in your industry or competitive set.

-The 2019 CMO Survey reveals that, in 2020, marketers are increasingly prioritizing intangibles and focusing less on price competition.
-In addition to spending more, they’re investing in measuring performance and focusing on the customer experience.
+The 2022 CMO Survey reveals that, when planning for 2023, marketers are increasingly prioritizing economic incentives and price competition.
+In addition to spending more in digital channels, they’re investing in measuring performance and focusing on the customer experience.

-- Investments in analytics will increase from 7.2% to 11.6% of marketing budgets in the next three years.
+- Investments in analytics will increase by 63% in the next three years.

-- Marketers are prioritizing excellent service (+28%) and product quality (+12%) over offering the lowest prices (-17%) compared to last year.
+- Marketers are prioritizing excellent service (18.5%) and product quality (30%) in addition to offering the lowest prices (17.5%) compared to last year.

 Consider these data points as you allocate your budgets.
 For example, make sure you account for an increase in spend on tools that will help measure the results and improve the results of your campaigns.
 Falling behind competitors can lead to shrinking market share.

 Sometimes you can't just dump more money into ads to outspend your competitors.
 And often, you can't always compete on price, especially in a world dominated by Amazon or Google.
 Instead, you can focus on providing excellent customer service and high-quality products.
 This helps create brand advocates and keeps people coming back to your company.